 Welcome to the Twitter Aunties.
 If you’re curious about what we do, it is simply this.
-We provide the material needs for women who find themselves at Te Whare Marama women’s refuge in Mangere.
-We also help Christina, the refuge co-ordinator, and her staff to support the women in the local community who have left refuge and have stayed in touch, and continue to visit Refuge when they’re in need.
+We provide the material needs for women who find themselves at a particular refuge somewhere in Auckland.
+We also help the refuge co-ordinator, and her staff to support the women in the local community who have left refuge and have stayed in touch, and continue to visit Refuge when they’re in need.

 If you want to donate money to the Refuge, their bank a/c details are:

 ASB 12-3076-0489694-00 if you are banking online.
 If you are doing a manual deposit, please contact me and I will give you further details.

 If you want to donate to our givealittle page, we are raising money to do a monthly shop for the refuge residents.
 They pay to be in refuge, and they also have to buy all of their own food.
 You can help.